Armidale: Mall

 Armidale has a pedestrian mall which stretches over three blocks of Beardy Street in the centre of city.
 It features many shops and cafés with outdoor eating areas along with some notable architecture, including Tattersalls Hotel, built in the Art Deco style during the 1930s; Armidale Courthouse; the city's main post office; the former Commonwealth Bank and the New England Hotel.
 The mall was opened in 1973 and was the first of its kind in regional Australia.

 Armidale Dumaresq Council has been undertaking major upgrades to the mall since 2003 as part of the Armidale CBD Streetscape Design Project which aims at easing traffic in the city centre by creating an emphasis on the "ring road" around the CBD with the assistance of signage, elevation of roads using paving and the creation of one-way streets.

 Sport

-The most popular sport in Armidale is rugby union.
+The most popular sport in Armidale is rugby League.
 The city has four teams in the New England Rugby Union: Armidale Blues, Barbarians, Robb College, St. Albert's College, the latter two of which are made up of primarily university students staying on residence at the respective colleges.

 A close second in popularity in the city is rugby league.
 Armidale has two teams competing in Group 19, the Armidale Rams RLFC, and the Narwan Eels, a club with a distinct Indigenous influence.
 The Rams are based at Rugby League Park on Dumaresq St in Central Armidale, whilst the Eels are based at Newling Oval on the southern outskirts of the city.

 Other sports teams include the UNE New England Nomads (University AFL team) and various soccer teams in the local SportUNE League.